jcnh74/Wordpress/wp-content/plugins/cyclone-slider-2/README.txt

 5. Slideshow Settings

 == Changelog ==

+= 2.10.7 - 2015-03-03 =
+* Fix Width Management and Resize Images not working

+= 2.10.6 - 2015-03-01 =
+* New.
+Added security checks to export zip.

+= 2.10.5 =
+* Fix.
+Multi-language not working.
+* Change.
+Updated main .pot language file.
+* Change.
+Modified plugin header to match the current WordPress requirements.

+= 2.10.4 =
+* Fix.
+Escaped all echo of dynamic variables inside view files for security.
+* Change.
+Move screenshots to svn assets.
+Results to lesser plugin file size.
+* Change.
+Added classes for improved updater for Pro.

+= 2.10.3 =
+* Fix.
+Fixed fatal error when ZipArchive is missing from PHP.
+* New.
+Added 'cyclone_slider_services' filter.

+= 2.10.2 =
+* Fix.
+Fixed error opening zip file in exporter.

 = 2.10.1 =
 * Fix.
 Fixed Strict Standards error in PHP 5.4 and above